expressjs/morgan/README.md

 ### morgan.compile(format)

-Compile a format string into a `format` function for use by `morgan`.
+Compiles a format string into a `format` function for use by `morgan`.
 A format string is a string that represents a single log line and can utilize token syntax.
 Tokens are references by `:token-name`.
 If tokens accept arguments, they can be passed using `[]`, for example: `:token-name[pretty]` would pass the string